 In September 2004, the Norwegian tax authorities initiated inquiries related to a restructuring transaction undertaken in 2001 and 2002 and a dividend payment made during 2001.
 In February 2005, we filed a response to these inquiries.
 In March 2005, pursuant to court orders, the Norwegian tax authorities took action to obtain additional information regarding these transactions.
-Based on these inquiries, we believe the Norwegian authorities are contemplating a tax assessment on the dividend of approximately \$106 million, plus penalty and interest.
+Based on these inquiries, we believe the Norwegian authorities are contemplating a tax assessment on the dividend of approximately \$102 million based on exchange rates in effect at September 30, 2005, plus penalty and interest.
 No assessment has been made, and we believe such an assessment would be without merit.
 While we cannot predict or provide assurance as to the final outcome, we do not expect the liability, if any, resulting from the inquiry to have a material adverse effect on our consolidated financial position, results of operations and cash flows.